As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How Are Quartz Crystals Used in Glass Making?

-In the majority of modern geological processes, the extracted sand is almost made entirely of 100% quartz grains.
-These sand deposits are also known as one of the highest purity silica sand deposits.
+In most modern geological processes, the extracted sand is almost made entirely of 100% quartz grains.
+These sand deposits are also known as one of the highest-purity silica sand deposits.

 Therefore, these sand deposits are used primarily for glassmaking.
 Quartz sand is used in the production of: